cookiecutter/cookiecutter/docs/advanced_usage.rst

 * cookiecutters_dir: Directory where your cookiecutters are cloned to when you use Cookiecutter with a repo argument.

+If you want to locate the config file somewhere else, you can set the environment variable `COOKIECUTTER_CONFIG` to the name of the file you want to use.

 Calling Cookiecutter Functions From Python
 ------------------------------------------